 3.1 XRD Analysis for Natural Raw and Modified Diatomite Samples.

 The X-ray diffraction (XRD) analysis was conducted to determine the crystalline structure and composition of the natural raw and modified diatomite samples collected from the North African coastal areas of Algeria.
-The following table summarizes the key findings from the XRD analysis, highlighting the main peaks and their corresponding d-spacing values and relative intensities Table 1
+The following table summarizes the key findings from the XRD analysis, highlighting the main peaks and their corresponding d-spacing values and relative intensities Table 1.

 Table 1.
 XRD Analysis for Natural Raw and Modified Diatomite Samples